-A The KXPA100 amplifier and KXAT100 antenna tuning unit (ATU) can be used with any HF and 6-meter transceiver except those operating between 26 and 28 MHz.
+The KXPA100 amplifier and KXAT100 antenna tuning unit (ATU) can be used with any HF and 6-meter transceiver except those operating between 26 and 28 MHz.
 For simplicity, "transceiver" is used throughout this manual to mean either a transceiver or a transmitter.

-The KXPA100 amplifier and KXAT100 antenna tuner may be installed and operated in two ways:
+The KXPA100 amplifier and KXAT100 antenna tuner may be installed and operated in three ways:

 - With an Elecraft KX3 transceiver connected using the optional KX3 to KXPA100 Adapter Cable (KXPACBL).
 This provides the best integration of the system, allowing you to control the KXPA100 amplifier and the KXAT100 ATU from the KX3.
 You do not need to access KXPA100 in normal operation. - 2.
+With a Yaesu FT-817 transceiver connected using the optional FT817 interface cable (KXFT817CBL).
+This provides the best integration when working with a Yaesu FT-817 or any transceiver using the FT-817 command interface. - 3.
 Configured for basic operation with any 160-6 meter transceiver (including a KX3 if you don't have the optional adapter cable).
 This requires that you position the amplifier so you have access to its controls and indicators.